 for online application.
 If you are a visiting student, follow the instructions offered on the admissions link.
 Registering for a distance learning course is the same procedure as for on-campus CCM courses.
 If a student is interested in a course that is closed, they should speak with the chairperson of the department that offers the course.
 Distance Learning courses have course caps and may be closed to enrollment.

-Just prior to the start of the semester/session an email (to your CCM email
+Just prior to the start of the semester/session an email to your @student.ccm.edu account

-) is sent to registered Distance Learning students.
+is sent to registered Distance Learning students.
+All students (including visiting) have a CCM email account.
 It will contain important information about logging onto Blackboard and general orientation information.
-Remember, courses are not available for login until the first day of class.
+Remember, courses are not available for login until the first day of the term.

 Be sure to check out the Student Guide to Distance Learning for all pertinent information regarding distance learning at CCM.
 Some instructors have mandatory orientation.
 To check for mandatory orientations, please be sure to view the current semester offerings list and check the Specific Course Information as well as the link under the course title (if provided).
 Still have questions?
 Just contact distance learning at 973-328-5184 or email firstname.lastname@example.org

 Textbooks for online and hybrid classes may come with special on line components.
-Be sure that when you purchase your books from the bookstore, you request the book that corresponds to your distance learning course.
+Be sure that when you purchase your books from the bookstore, you request the book that corresponds to your distance learning course and is the edition of your book that is required by your professor.
 Some books come with special access codes that you will need to enter a secondary site to complete your course work.
+You may purchase books in person at the CCM bookstore or online at https://bookstore.ccm.edu

 TAKING A TEST IN YOUR DISTANCE LEARNING COURSE